KYLD: KSAN (1968–1980)

 KSAN, also known as Jive 95, became a groundbreaking and legendary rock station, influencing other stations across the country.

 On December 7, 1969, KSAN broadcast a show discussing what had just happened the night before at the free Rolling Stones performance at Altamont Raceway.
 Hosted by Stefan Ponek, the four-hour show fielded calls from a range of people who attended the event and a few who helped organize it, including Rolling Stones personnel and members of the Hells Angels.
 This broadcast is extensively documented in the 2000 Criterion DVD release of Gimme Shelter, the result of a restoration effort that included the filmmakers.

 In the early 1970s, the station rose to number one in the 18–34 demographic, developing a devoted cult following that lasted for many years.
 During its heyday, KSAN had maintained a strong counterculture reputation.
 News reports often contained political commentary, with stories about the Vietnam War, the Nixon Administration, growing marijuana and drugs.
-When the Symbionese Liberation Army kidnapped heiress Patty Hearst, they used KSAN to communicate their message and demands, via cassette tapes.
+When the Symbionese Liberation Army kidnapped heiress Patty Hearst, they used KPFA, a listener sponsored radio station in Berkeley to communicate their message and demands, via cassette tapes.
 The station enlisted the assistance of the Federal Bureau of Investigation during this ordeal, as they became an unwilling go-between in the Hearst kidnapping.

 On April 28, 1975, Tom Donahue died from a heart attack.
 A sampling of Tom Donahue on KSAN during the late 1960s can be heard on "The Golden Age Of Underground Radio" compilation.

 The station started to decline in popularity, with new station KMEL rising in popularity.
 By 1978, the station adopted a tighter presentation, with a playlist replacing the longtime freeform ethic.
 They also added more new wave and punk music, such as the Sex Pistols, The Clash and Blondie.

 California Historical Radio Society is trying to produce a KSAN documentary of the 1968 to 1980 era.

-Country era (1980 - 1997)
+Country era (1980–1997)

-KSAN's famed rock format ended on November 15, 1980, when the station switched to a country music format, likely influenced by the success of the 1980 movie Urban Cowboy which greatly increased the popularity of country music, as well of sister station KNEW, which had switched to country music in July 1974.
+KSAN's famed rock format ended on November 14, 1980, when the station switched to a country music format, likely influenced by the success of the 1980 movie Urban Cowboy which greatly increased the popularity of country music, as well of sister station KNEW, which had switched to country music in July 1974.
 Under the country format, KSAN thrived as a ratings leader thanks to Program Director Bob Hamilton, and then Lee Logan, Operations Manager from 1987 to 1994, and Head of Programming/West Coast for Malrite.
 It was during the Logan years that the KSAN/KNEW combo were consistently a top 3 combo based on Arbitron.
 With Marlene Augustine leading the marketing and Music Director Richard Ryan, along with air personalities such Frank Terry, Sam Van Zandt, Steve Jordan, Jon Wailin, Tom Benner, Teri King, Dave Ware, Tim Anthony, and Buddy Baron, KNEW/KSAN was a massive force in the market.
 Later talent included Welch and Woody in the Morning, and Rick Neal.